Skip to contents

 shuffle.cells

 Logical.
 If TRUE, the function will randomize the distribution of cells in each identity.
-Useful to smooth expression, which limits visible batch effect (cells in a merged Seurat object are typically ordered based on the levels of the 'orig.ident' identity, this might lead to unwanted patterns of expression in another identity).
+Useful to smooth expression, which limits visible batch effect (cells in a merged Seurat object are typically ordered based on the levels of the 'orig.ident' metadata, this might lead to unwanted patterns of expression in another metadata).
 Note that no values are modified, it only changes the order of cells in each identity.
 Ignored if cluster.cells = TRUE.

 cluster.cells